 On the Move: How Changes in Public Transit Accessibility Affect Household Food Security.
-[Job Market Paper] [Draft coming soon]
+[Job Market Paper] [Latest Draft]

 Abstract: Food insecurity is an increasing issue in the United States.
 Transportation barriers are an indirect yet potentially formidable challenge to access affordable and nutritious food.
 This paper investigates the impact of public transit (PT) accessibility on household food security in the US.
 While extensive research exists on food security and PT separately, the intersection of these topics remains underexplored.
 Using data from the Panel Study of Income Dynamics, supplemented with several datasets providing transit accessibility measures, I examine how changes in transit accessibility influence household food security outcomes.
-This study leverages a quasi-experimental design, focusing on "movers" - households that relocate between census tracts with different levels of PT accessibility to obtain a within-household estimate of the effect of PT accessibility on food security.
-I find that during the period from 1999 to 2003, improved public transit accessibility had a modest but positive effect on food security.
-Heterogeneity analysis reveals that this effect is driven by Black and poor households, as well as households without a car, and households that use public transit.
-However, during a more recent time period from 2015 to 2019, I find no relationship between PT access and food security, suggesting that food and transportation systems changed significantly between the early 2000s and 2015.
+This study leverages a quasi-experimental design, focusing on “movers” - households that relocate between census tracts with different levels of PT accessibility to obtain a within-household estimate of the effect of PT accessibility on food security.
+I find that during the period from 1999 to 2003, a one std. dev. increase in PT accessibility was associated with 2-3 percentage points decrease in the probability of food insecurity among Black and poor households, as well as households without a car, and households that used PT in the past.
+However, during a more recent period from 2015 to 2019, I find no significant relationship between PT access and food security, suggesting that the US food and transportation systems changed substantially between the early 2000s and the late 2010s.

 Moral Signaling in the Produce Aisle: The effects of Religion and Religiosity on U.S. Consumer’s Perceptions and Willingness to Pay for Imported Produce from Different Countries of Origin.
 With Amir Heiman and David R. Just.